-It is proposed that the recommendation be presented to Cabinet for 'smart' technology to be included in the re-commissioning exercise commencing this year, which will include the parking enforcement contract due for renewal in April 2025.
+It is recommended that the use of 'smart' technology be included in the re-commissioning exercise commencing this year, which will include the parking enforcement contract due for renewal in April 2025.
 A commissioning review will develop a procurement strategy on whether it should form part of the new parking enforcement contract or be a stand-alone contract.